 South Africa LLC renewal steps

-- A month before the accounting year end, our Client will sign Healy Consultants Group PLC’s re-engagement letter and settle our renewal invoice fees;
+- A month before the accounting year end, our Client will sign Healy Consultants Group’s re-engagement letter and settle our renewal invoice fees;

 - Together with our Client, our Firm will legally minimise South Africa and international tax and secure an exemption from an independent statutory annual audit.
 Generally, a public company is subject to audit if its Public Interest Score is greater than 350;

 - Within a month thereafter, Healy Consultants Group will timely submit to the South Africa Revenue Service (SARS) an accurate and complete statutory annual return;

 - If our Client’s company is subject to SARS penalties, our team will aggressively and skilfully negotiate a waiver of government fees and penalties.

 Healy Consultants’ average South Africa company renewal fees: